When Faced With Uncertainty, Ask These 4 Questions First

 We all recognize the truth in Woolf’s words, yet we expend incredible energy to resist change!
 I know people who prefer a certain death to the uncertainty of change.

-After coaching young adults for over a decade, I can confidently say that the fear of uncertainty is their most significant obstacle to building adult lives.
+In my younger days, I often refrained from pursuing my goals and dreams because, no matter how hard I tried, I couldn’t envision the path to the end.
+And after coaching young adults for over a decade, I can confidently say that the fear of uncertainty is their most significant obstacle to moving forward with confidence.

-Somewhere along the way, in the last few decades, we adopted the belief that if we are strong, intelligent, and successful enough, we can hack this primordial equation.
+But somewhere along the way, over the last few decades, we adopted the belief that if we are strong, intelligent, and successful enough, we can hack this primordial equation—a belief that if we only knew the secret, we could live in a state of certainty.

 Many of us have raised children with this belief.
 We have done everything we can to control every possible circumstance of their lives.
 We have convinced ourselves that this is good parenting.